Plug-in electric vehicles in Vietnam

 Startup Dat Bike launched its Weaver electric motorbike in 2019, and the Weaver 200 in 2021.
 In February 2021, Modmo e-bikes began shipping to 27 countries from their factory outside Ho Chi Minh City.

 VinBus Ecology Transport Services LLC (VinBus), a VinGroup subsidiary, launched Vietnam's first electric bus at Vinhomes Ocean Park, Hanoi, in April 2021.
 The company aims to manufacture 200-300 electric buses per year over the next few years, to be run on 15 routes in Hanoi, Ho Chi Minh City, and Phu Quoc City.

 In March 2022, the first of five trial electric bus lines launched in Ho Chi Minh City.
 The buses are operated by VinBus, and connect Vinhomes Grand Park in Thu Duc District with District 1's Saigon Bus Station.

+Selex Motors launched its Camel electric delivery scooter in 2022.